Rally-Tanak takes his first WRC win in Italy

-June 11 Estonia's Ott Tanak won the Rally of Italy on Sunday in the first World Rally Championship success of his career after 73 starts.
+June 11 (Reuters) - Estonia's Ott Tanak won the Rally of Italy on Sunday in the first World Rally Championship success of his career after 73 starts.

 The M-Sport Ford driver finished 12.3 seconds ahead of Finland's Jari-Matti Latvala in a Toyota with Belgian Thierry Neuville third for Hyundai.